Tusla Web Portal Privacy Statement

 Specifically, we may use your data for the following purposes:

-6.1.1 Tusla have a statutory obligation under the Child Care Act 1991 and the Child and Family Agency Act 2013 to promote the protection and welfare of children.
-Tusla therefore has an obligation to receive information about any child who is not receiving adequate care and/or protection.
-Tusla ask for Personal Data and Sensitive Personal Data of the Data Subjects to assist it in screening the Report, assessing the level of risk to the child or the support services required, and when necessary in assigning priority status to the case
+6.1.1 Tusla have a statutory obligation under the Child Care Act (1991), the Child and Family Agency Act (2013) and Children First Act (2015) to promote the welfare of children who are at risk of not receiving adequate care and protection.
+Tusla therefore has an obligation to receive information about 1) any child who is not receiving adequate care and/or protection, 2) about any adult who alleges child abuse that took place during their childhood and there is a possible ongoing risk to children from the person against whom there is an allegation and 3) about any adult who may have abused a child.
+Tusla ask for Personal Data and Sensitive Personal Data of the Data Subjects to assist it in screening the Report, assessing the level of risk to a child and when necessary in assigning a priority status to the case, or identifying the type of support services required.

 6.1.2 Tusla have a statutory obligation under the Education (Welfare) Act, 2000, to promote school attendance.
 Tusla therefore has an obligation to receive information from schools with regard to students with attendance issues that have been identified during the current academic year i.e. students that have been absent from school for a cumulative total of twenty days or more.
 Only children over the age of 6 years and children who have not reached the age of 16 years, or have not completed 3 years of post-primary education, whichever occurs later should be reported.